-- Completion of a bachelor’s or higher degree in nursing from a nationally accredited program or equivalent nursing preparation.
+- Completion of a baccalaureate or higher degree in nursing from a nationally accredited program or equivalent nursing preparation.

-- A cumulative Grade Point Average (GPA) of at least 3.0 for all undergraduate Nursing work and a GPA of at least 3.0 for the junior and senior years of undergraduate Nursing work (based on A=4.0).
+- A cumulative Grade Point Average (GPA) of at least 3.00 for all undergraduate work or a GPA of at least 3.00 for the junior and senior years of undergraduate work (Based on A=4.00).

-- A cumulative GPA of 3.5 or above in graduate Nursing coursework.
+- A cumulative GPA of 3.5 or above in graduate course work.

 - Completion of a graduate level univariate statistics course.

-- A one or two page paper stating the applicant’s research interests and professional goals.
+- A one to two page paper stating the applicant's research interests and professional goals.

-- Evidence of current, unencumbered U.S. licensure to practice as a registered nurse.
+- Evidence of current, unencumbered licensure to practice as a registered nurse.

 - Three professional letters of recommendation.

-- An interview will be required for applicants meeting these basic admission requirements.
+- An interview (via web, phone, or in person) will be required for applicants meeting the admission requirements

 Note: Applicants with earned master’s degrees from accredited schools may qualify for up to 30 hours of credit toward the doctoral degree.
 Credit will be awarded only for courses in which a grade of B or better has been achieved.